Compact moduli of elliptic K3 surfaces: Elliptic K3 surfaces and their moduli

 If $(f: X \to C, S)$ is a smooth relatively minimal elliptic surface, then $f$ has finitely many singular fibers which are each unions of rational curves with possibly non-reduced components whose dual graphs are ADE Dynkin diagrams.
 The singular fibers were classified by Kodaira-Ner\'on (see \cite[Section V.7]{complexsurfaces}).

 An elliptic surface in Weierstrass form can be described locally by an equation of the form $y^2 = x^3 + Ax + B$ where $A$ and $B$ are functions of the base curve.
-The possible singular fiber types mentioned above can be characterized in terms of vanishing orders of $A$ and $B$.
+Furthermore, the possible singular fiber types can be characterized in terms of vanishing orders of $A$ and $B$ by Tate's algorithm (see \cite[Table 1]{sselliptic}).
+Moreover, if the smooth relatively minimal model $(f : X \to C, S)$ has a singular fiber with a given Dynkin diagram, the minimal Weierstrass model will have an ADE singularity of the same type.